wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-use-hive-query-console.md

 ##<a id="run"></a> Run Hive queries using the Query Console

-1. Open the <a href="https://manage.windowsazure.cn" target="_blank">Azure Management Portal</a> and select your HDInsight cluster.
-From the bottom of the page, select **Query Console**.
-When prompted, enter the username and password that you used when you created the cluster.
+1. Open a web browser and navigate to __https://CLUSTERNAME.azurehdinsight.cn__, where __CLUSTERNAME__ is the name of your HDInsight cluster.
+If prompted, enter the user name and password that you used when you created the cluster.

 2. From the links at the top of the page, select **Hive Editor**.
 This displays a form that can be used to enter the HiveQL statements that you want to run in the HDInsight cluster.